datastax/cpp-driver/topics/basics/binding_parameters/README.md

 cass_collection_free(list);
 ```

-Maps are built similarly, but the key and value need to be interleaved as they are appended to the collecion.
+Maps are built similarly, but the key and value need to be interleaved as they are appended to the collection.

 ```c
 CassStatement* statement = cass_statement_new(query, 1);